pivaldi/pimacs/dired/pimacs-key-bindings-refcard.md

 ## Keymap dired-mode-map

-* `R` : Use `wdired-change-to-wdired-mode' if multiple files are marked otherwise use `dired-do-rename'. #pim
+* `R` : Use `wdired-change-to-wdired-mode` if multiple files are marked otherwise use `dired-do-rename`. #pim
+* `s` : Sort with Charles Choi fancy sort or the native Dired sort if prefix or double prefix. #pim